-From 4 July 2011, the Home Office UK Visas & Immigration (UKVI) made it a requirement for Tier 4 sponsors to include a statement in student's CAS (Confirmation of Acceptance for Studies) confirming that the student will (on the course they have applied for) be making academic progress from any study previously undertaken in the UK.
+From 4 July 2011, the Home Office UK Visas & Immigration (UKVI) made it a requirement for sponsors to include a statement in a student's CAS (Confirmation of Acceptance for Studies) confirming that the course of study for which the CAS has been assigned represents academic progression from any study previously undertaken in the UK.

-Without this statement, the CAS will not attract the required 30 points and the Tier 4 visa application will be refused.
+Without this statement, the CAS will not attract the required 30 points and the Student visa application will be refused.

-No, it will not affect you if you have never studied in the UK using a Tier 4 (General) Student Visa or old-style Student Visa (issued before 2009).
-Also, it will not affect you if you have only studied in the UK using a Tier 4 (Child) visa, or Short Term Student Visa (or a Student Visitor Visa issued before 2016).
+No, it will not affect you if you have never been granted a UK Student visa, a Tier 4 (General) Student Visa or old-style Student Visa (issued before 2009).
+Also, it will not affect you if you have only studied in the UK using a Student Child visa, Tier 4 (Child) visa, Short Term Study Visa (or a Student Visitor Visa issued before 2016), or a Standard Visitor visa.

-Yes, it will affect you if you have previously been granted, or currently hold a Tier 4 (General) Student Visa (or old style Student Visa) for a course in the UK (regardless of whether or not you studied or completed the course).
+Yes, it will affect you if you have previously been granted, or currently hold a Student Visa, a Tier 4 (General) Student Visa (or old style Student Visa) for a course in the UK (regardless of whether or not you studied or completed the course).
 Your 'academic progression' will need to be assessed by the University before a CAS can be assigned.
-This applies to both offer-holders and continuing students.
+This applies to both offer-holders and continuing students. if you are a continuing student, 'academic progression' also needs to be assessed if you wish to study a different course to the one for which a CAS is assigned.

 If you are an offer-holder, your Admissions team will usually become aware of your previous UK-based study when they read your application form and supporting documents but a full assessment will be made after you have submitted a CAS request online (as part of the CAS assignment procedure).
 It is very unlikely that the University will refuse to assign a CAS even if you have studied a same level course/failed a course before, because there are a number of exemptions (see question below).

-If you are a continuing student, 'academic progression' is about where you can make your visa application (in the UK or from your home country) and when you can make your visa application following a change in circumstances (for example, course change or resit exams).
+If you are a continuing student, 'academic progression' is about whether you can change course without applying for a new visa, where you can make your visa application (in the UK or from your home country) and when you can make your visa application following a change in circumstances (for example, a change of course or the need to resit exams).
 It is very unlikely that the University will refuse to assign a CAS on the basis of 'Academic Progression' if you are currently enrolled on a course because there are a number of exemptions (see question below), although it may mean that you need to travel to your home country to make your visa application.

 For offer-holders who have previously studied in the UK (note this does not include any UK qualifications studied overseas), the University is required to confirm in your CAS:

-- that although you have not successfully completed your latest qualification (this is NOT the qualification for which your offer is based), you are likely to successfully complete this qualification based on performance.
-For example, if you are currently studying a Master's degree with a course end date of 30 September 2017, with exam board scheduled on 1 November 2017 but you wish to start your PhD at Warwick on 2 October 2017.
+- that although you have not successfully completed your latest qualification (this is NOT the qualification on which your offer is based), you are likely to successfully complete this qualification based on performance.
+For example, if you are currently studying a Master's degree with a course end date of 30 September 2020, with exam board scheduled on 1 November 2020 but you wish to start your PhD at Warwick on 2 October 2020.
 Please refer to the How do I request a CAS with a pending UK qualification' section below if you are in this situation; or,

-Following the Immigration Rule change which came into effect on 11 January 2018, You can now apply for your Tier 4 visa in the UK if you are one of the following:
+You can apply for your Student visa in the UK if you are one of the following:

-- PhD or other doctoral students (NQF Level 8) requiring additional time to complete the same course/attend viva/ complete correction;
+- PhD or other doctoral students (NQF Level 8) requiring additional time to complete their course/attend their viva/ complete corrections;

-- Anyone who has transferred to a longer course because a study abroad year or work placement year is added (either before or after completing the study abroad or work placement year);
+- Anyone who has transferred to a longer course because a study abroad year or work placement year has been added (either before or after completing the study abroad or work placement year);

 - Anyone who changed course from a Bachelor's degree (RQF Level 6) to an Undergraduate Master's degree (RQF Level 7), or, anyone who has been internally upgraded from a Master's course (RQF Level 7) to a PhD level course (RQF Level 8).

-You can NOT apply for your Tier 4 visa in the UK if you are one of the following:
+You can NOT apply for your Student visa in the UK if you are one of the following:

-- Undergraduate students (RQF Level 6) who changed to a longer undergraduate course at the same RQF level for any reason other than study abroad/work placement/re-sit/repeat modules;
+- Undergraduate students (RQF Level 6) who changed to a longer undergraduate course at the same RQF level for any reason other than study abroad/work placement/re-sit/repeat modules (for example, adding a qualifying year for law students);

 - Undergraduate students who are re-starting on a different course;

-- Postgraduate Master's degree students who transfer to a different Master's degree before completion, and are unable to demonstrate that the new course is either related to the last course completed in the UK (NOT the course they are currently enrolled on) or the two courses combined support their genuine career aspiration.
+- Postgraduate students who wish to change course before completion, and are unable to demonstrate that the new course is either related to the last course completed in the UK (NOT the course they are currently enrolled on) or that the two courses combined support their genuine career aspirations.

 If your previous study is at a lower level and you have successfully completed that qualification (by having finished and achieved that qualification), for example, if you are progressing from A level to a Bachelor's degree, 'Academic Progression' is justified automatically and you do not need to do anything.

-If your previous study is at the same degree level, 'Academic Progression' needs to be assessed and justified either on the basis that the two courses are related (connected, part of the same subject group, or involves deeper specialisation), or, the two course combined support your genuine career aspiration.
+If your previous study is at the same degree level, 'Academic Progression' needs to be assessed and justified either on the basis that the two courses are related (connected, part of the same subject group, or the new course involves deeper specialisation), or, the two courses combined support your genuine career aspirations.
 If you are unable to justify this, you should check whether you can be exempt from this requirement.

-Different Admissions Team have slightly different process of assessing 'Academic Progression'.
+Different Admissions Teams have slightly different processes of assessing 'Academic Progression'.

 - If you have applied for a postgraduate course, the Postgraduate Admissions team will usually contact your academic department for an initial assessment.
-If there is enough information on your application form, personal statement and supporting documentation to convince your academic department that our course presents progression, they will provide a short justification statement to the Admissions team (if you have applied for a WMG full time Master's course, WMG Admissions team will make this assessment with support from their Admissions tutor).
-The Admissions Team will check that this statement meets the UKVI requirement and then store it for when it's time to assign a CAS.
-However, if your academic department feels unable to provide a justification statement, perhaps because there is not enough information, the Admissions team will contact you and request that you provide the statement.
-Once you have supplied the justification statement, this will be forwarded to your academic department for consideration and, once approved, checked by Admissions and stored for when a CAS is assigned.
+If there is enough information on your application form, personal statement and supporting documentation to convince your academic department that study at Warwick represents progression, they will provide a short justification statement to the Admissions team (if you have applied for a WMG full time Master's course, the WMG Admissions team will make this assessment with support from their Admissions tutor).
+The Admissions Team will check that this statement meets the UKVI requirement and then store it for when it is time to assign a CAS.
+However, if your academic department feels unable to provide a justification statement, perhaps because there is not enough information, the Admissions team will contact you and request that you provide a statement.
+Once you have supplied the justification statement this will be forwarded to your academic department for consideration and, once approved, checked by Admissions and stored for when a CAS is assigned.
 Alternatively, if you are unable to justify 'Academic Progression', you may wish to be considered for a CAS on the basis of the exemption.

 - If you have applied for an undergraduate course, a similar process is in place but the assessment might be made by either an Admissions Officer or your academic department.
 Again, you might be contacted to provide a statement.